 Avoiding failure, the authors suggest, can be just as important for IT professionals as emulating success.
 Lessons ensue.

-In addition to serving as Educational Counselor at MIT and Trustee at the La Jolla Community Planning Association.
-Through Fortium Partners LP, an IT turnaround and technology services firm, through which he provided interim IT leadership for the San Diego Community College District.
-Previously, he served as Vice President and CIO at the University of Chicago, Vice President for Policy at EDUCAUSE, Vice President for University Outreach at NBCUniversal, Director of Academic Computing at MIT, Associate Professor at Harvard, and Assistant Professor at Stanford.
+Greg Jackson currently serves as Educational Counselor at MIT and Trustee at the La Jolla Community Planning Association.
+Through Fortium Partners LP, an IT turnaround and technology services firm, he recently provided interim IT leadership for the San Diego Community College District.
+Previously he served as Vice President and CIO at the University of Chicago, Vice President for Policy at EDUCAUSE, Vice President for University Outreach at NBCUniversal, Director of Academic Computing at MIT, Associate Professor at Harvard, and Assistant Professor at Stanford.

 At the University of Chicago, Jackson managed the University’s $70-million, 375-person central computing organization, which provides facilities, telephones, communications, networking, administrative computing, academic computing, a computer store, and related services to the campus community.
 At MIT, he oversaw the Institute’s $6-million budget for instructional and scholarly technology, including the Athena Computing Environment and other Information Systems facilities serving the teaching and learning needs of MIT faculty and students.